ataylor89/diary/personality.md

 So you see, I'm really brave

-But I can that I write corporate policy, because I rank higher than Barack Obama, and I rank higher than Xi Jinping
+But I can say that I write corporate policy, because I rank higher than Barack Obama, and I rank higher than Xi Jinping

 It is very rare for a male Capital One employee to be a CIA officer